No Fee Unless We Win

 Providing Virginians With Robust Legal Guidance

-If you’ve lost a loved one due to the negligence of a third party, contact the Lynchburg wrongful death attorneys at A. R. Pike Law Firm by calling (434) 264-5444.
+If you’ve lost a loved one due to the negligence of a third party, contact the Lynchburg wrongful death attorneys at A. R. Pike Law Firm by calling (434) 264-5444 or contact us online.
 There is no fee unless we win.

-In Virginia, a wrongful death claim is a personal injury that ended in the victim’s death.
-To file a wrongful death claim, the victim’s family will need to prove the elements exist to support the claim.
-For starters, you will need to prove negligence by presenting evidence the at-fault party caused the accident that ended with the death of your loved one.
+For starters, you will need to prove negligence by presenting evidence that the at-fault party caused the accident that ended the life of your loved one.
 The negligence must also have been caused by the at-fault party breaching their legal duty of care.

-Examples of negligence incidents include but are not limited to:
+Examples of negligence include but are not limited to: